Most spinal cord injuries result from motor vehicle crashes, falls, assaults, and sports injuries.

 Injuries to the spine (affecting bones) and spinal cord are diagnosed by imaging tests.

-X-rays: After an injury, an x-ray is often done.
+X-rays X-Rays X-rays are a type of medical imaging that use very low-dose radiation waves to take pictures of bones and soft tissues.
+X-rays may be used alone (conventional x-ray imaging) or combined with... read more : After an injury, an x-ray is often done.
 X-rays can be done immediately, usually while the person is still in an emergency department.
-X-rays show major injuries of the spine but do not show injuries of the spinal cord.
-X-rays are usually abnormal if the person has a spinal cord injury but may not show every detail of the injury.
+X-rays can show injuries of the bones in the spine but do not show injuries of the spinal cord.

-Magnetic resonance imaging (MRI): MRI is the best test for injuries of the spinal cord and the ligaments of the spine.
-However, CT is generally done before MRI is done because MRI is less readily available than CT and does not show spine injuries in as much detail as CT.
+Magnetic resonance imaging Magnetic Resonance Imaging (MRI) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more (MRI): MRI is the best test for injuries of the spinal cord and the ligaments of the spine.
+However, CT is generally done before MRI is done because MRI is less readily available than CT and does not show injuries to bone in as much detail as CT.

 Surgery is needed to remove blood and bone fragments if they have accumulated and are pressing on the spinal cord.
-If the spine is unstable, people are immobilized until the bone and other tissues have had time to heal.
+If the spine is unstable, the person is immobilized until the bone and other tissues have had time to heal.
 Sometimes a surgeon implants steel rods to stabilize the spine so that it cannot move and cause additional injury.
-If an injury causes only partial loss of function, surgery done soon after the injury may enable people to recover more function and become mobile sooner.
-However, the best time for surgery is debated.
+The best time for surgery is debated.
 Spinal surgery may be done by neurosurgeons or orthopedic surgeons.